emilymcgivern/CA320-Computability-And-Complexity/README.md

 # Computability and Complexity
-This repo contains the work carried out as part of CA320: Computability and Complexity
+This repo contains the work carried out as part of CA320: Computability and Complexity.
+I achieved 100% in this assignment.

 The following is the assignment spec for the module.